georgia-tech-db/evadb/README.md

   <a href="https://gitpod.io/#https://github.com/georgia-tech-db/evadb" target="_blank"><img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod"></a>
 </p>

-## EvaDB is an AI layer on your Database System

-EvaDB simplifies the development of AI apps that operate on both structured data (tables, feature vectors) and unstructured data (text, images, videos, PDFs, podcasts, etc.).

-Its powerful SQL API empowers software developers to build AI apps in a few lines of code.
-Developers can define custom functions that wrap around any AI model or Python library.
+EvaDB simplifies AI app development for structured and unstructured data.
+Its powerful SQL API enables software developers to build AI apps in a few lines of code.

-EvaDB offers these primary benefits:
+EvaDB's benefits include:
-- 🔮 Easy to connect EvaDB with a SQL database system and build AI-powered applications with a few SQL queries
+- 🔮 Easy to connect EvaDB with a SQL database system and build AI-powered apps with a few SQL queries
-- 🤝 Query your data using a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch, and other built-in integrations
+- 🤝 Query your data using a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch, and other AI frameworks
-- ⚡️ 10x faster queries using AI-centric query optimization
+- ⚡️ Faster queries using AI-centric query optimization
-- 💰 Save money spent on running models by improving utilization of CPUs and GPUs
+- 💰 Save money spent on running models by efficient CPU/GPU use
-- 🔧 Fine-tune your AI models to achieve better results
+- 🔧 Fine-tune your ML models to achieve better results

 👋 Hey there!
 If you're excited about our vision of bringing AI to database systems, please show some ❤️ by:
 <ul>